-The Dead Women of Juárez is the debut novel of author Sam Hawken.
+The Dead Women of Juárez was the debut novel of author Sam Hawken.
 Shortlisted for a Crime Writers Association New Blood Dagger Award and by Spinetingler Magazine in its “Best Writer: New Voice” category, the novel received critical praise from newspapers and readers alike.

 Some praise for the novel: